 The not-so-hidden secret advantage aspiring networkers find in Winnipeg is in the informal ways everyone in the community, from business to government and beyond, help make things happen for each other.
 Even in cases where those involved are direct competitors, Winnipeg's business elite are hardwired to assist each other with advice, opportunities and solutions that contribute to the overall health of the city.

-Our workers are hard-working, educated and ready to help companies succeed.
-Averaging the second-highest labour productivity growth in Canada from 2010 through 2015, Manitobans know what it takes to get the job done.
+Winnipeggers are talented, educated and ready to help companies succeed.
+With the second-highest average labour productivity growth in Canada from 2010 through 2015, Manitobans know what it takes to get the job done.

 Dedicated, Talented, Affordable

-Winnipeggers are hard-working, educated and ready to help local companies succeed.
-They have a proven track record of commitment, Winnipeg’s workforce is one of the greatest assets for its businesses and its economy.
+With a proven track record of commitment, Winnipeg’s workforce is one of the greatest assets for its businesses and its economy.
 The reputation of any given company—and the quality of the products and/or services it offers—is only as good as the people standing behind it.
-And in Winnipeg, these people are of the highest calibre.
+And in Winnipeg, these people are of the highest caliber.

 The city's business leaders repeatedly applaud the skill and dedication of the local workforce in accounting for their collective achievements.
-Both in terms of quality and quantity, Winnipeg's labour force is a key contributor to the success of local firms.
 Top-notch graduates from Winnipeg's colleges and universities—and government programs designed to attract skilled workers to the province—make Winnipeg an ideal place to locate or expand a business.

 Winnipeg's Workforce: Competitive and Committed

-- Manufacturing sector wages in Winnipeg are among the most competitive of any major city in Canada at $880 weekly, over eight per cent lower than the Canadian average of $952.
+- Manufacturing sector wages in Winnipeg are among the most competitive of any major city in Canada at $889 weekly, over eleven per cent lower than the Canadian average of $1,000.